Joe O'Brien (harness racing)

-Joseph Cyril O'Brien (June 25, 1917 – September 29, 1984) was a Harness racing driver, trainer and owner who won the U.S. Trotting Triple Crown in 1955 and would be inducted into both the U.S. Harness Racing Hall of Fame and the Canadian Horse Racing Hall of Fame, as well as Canada's Sports Hall of Fame.
+Joseph Cyril O'Brien (June 25, 1917 – September 29, 1984) was a harness racing driver, trainer and owner who won the U.S. Trotting Triple Crown in 1955 and was inducted into both the U.S. Harness Racing Hall of Fame and the Canadian Horse Racing Hall of Fame, as well as Canada's Sports Hall of Fame.
 Noted for his quiet dignity and diplomacy, he is considered one of the greatest harness horsemen in history.

 Racing highlights

 The early years

 Joe O'Brien was the son of a successful Prince Edward Island farmer.
 His father was involved in the breeding and racing of Standardbreds and it would become part of Joe's life at an early age.
 He was just 16 years old when he won his first harness race at a Summerside track.
 After finishing school, instead of going to veterinary college as his mother wanted, in the fall of 1935 he chose to go to work as a trainer at the farm of William Latta in River Hebert, Nova Scotia.
 Within a few years Joe O'Brien had become a dominant force in racing in the Maritime Provinces.
 He led all drivers in wins for five straight years from 1943 through 1947 and at Truro Raceway won a record-shattering 11 races on a single racecard.
 In 1947 he led all drivers in North America with 128 wins but the United States Trotting Association did not recognize the 44 races he won in the Maritime Provinces and gave him a National ranking of 7th in the USTA standings.